Gustav Gaudernack: Cellular and Immuno-gene therapy of cancer

 Gaudernack and colleagues became interested in the immunotherapeutic potential of dendritic cells (DCs) and in 2005, Gaudernack's group published results from a phase I/II clinical trial in prostate cancer patients using autologous DCs loaded with tumor mRNA as a vaccine.
 This study demonstrated that vaccination with autologous DCs transfected with mRNA derived from three prostate cancer cell lines was safe and an improved clinical outcome was significantly related to immune responses against the vaccine.

-Furthermore, Gaudernack and colleagues initiated a phase I/II clinical trial for treatment of malignant melanoma with autologous tumor-mRNA transfected DC vaccines.
+Furthermore, Gaudernack and colleagues initiated a phase I/II clinical trial for treatment of melanoma with autologous tumor-mRNA transfected DC vaccines.
 These data clearly demonstrated vaccine-specific immune responses with a broad specter of T cell response against antigens encoded by the tumor-mRNA antigens utilized for transfection.

 Gaudernack is strongly involved in several ongoing cellular and immuno-gene therapeutic clinical trials.
 In addition, Gaudernack's group has put major effort into development of various T cell-based immunotherapeutic strategies which will enter clinical trials during 2011-2012.